Ongole Cattle: Characteristics, Origin, Distribution, Breeding Tract, Uses, and Population Statistics

 To prevent the decline in the Ongole breed population, Andhra Pradesh Agricultural University initiated a network project for genetic improvement of the Ongole breed through auxiliary herd breeding trials, with support from the state’s Livestock Department and financial assistance from the Indian Council of Agricultural Research (ICAR).
 A gene plasma unit for Ongole cattle was set up at Lam Farm, which included a bull-rearing, semen freezing, and data processing center.
 Auxiliary breeding herds were established at the Livestock Department’s Ongole cattle breeding farms at Ramatheertham, Chittaladevi in Prakasam district, and the University’s farms in Kurnool district.
 In 1994, additional university farm auxiliary herds and farmers’ auxiliary herds were added at Lam Farm.

 The Ongole breed shares similarities with the Gaolao cattle of Madhya Pradesh and the Sibi Bhagnari cattle from Balochistan.
 The Sibi Bhagnari breed is the largest of the Zebu cattle and originated from Sibi in Balochistan.
 It is found in Pakistan and India’s Punjab, where it is reared for both milk production and draft work.
-Bhagnari cattle are also known by the name "Dajjal."
-Gaolao cattle originated from Wardha district in Maharashtra, Balaghat and Chhindwara districts in Madhya Pradesh, and Rajnandgaon district in Chhattisgarh.
-It is an Indian Zebu breed, though not yet registered, and is also reared for both agricultural work and milk production.
+Bhagnari cattle are also known by the name “Dajjal.”
+The Gaolao breed is made up of the Wardha district of Maharashtra, Balaghat and Hind Vastra of Madhya Pradesh and Rajnandgaon district of Chhattisgarh.
+It is an Indian Zebu breed, registered by NBAGR, reared for both agricultural work and milk production.

 The adaptability, disease resistance, and ability of the Nellore or Ongole breed to thrive on low and dry fodder have been successfully utilized to improve local breeds of European origin.